-New for 2018 season we are providing all our walkers with copies of this excellent guide to help answer questions about our walking holidays.
+We are providing all our walkers with copies of this excellent guide to help answer questions about our walking holidays.
 Those booking onto them receive booklets with their maps and guidebooks but if you have general questions about how our holidays work day to day its work looking at it online for more info.
 There is lots of useful information if you have not walked in the UK or not been on a walking holiday before.

 Click here or click on the image to view The Walkers Information Booklet now